This article may contain affiliate links. For full information, please see our disclaimer page

 Soft white sands, clear waters make this mid-coast beach a firm favourite.
 It’s a private beach with very good facilities to hand such as lockers, a guarded parking lot, restaurant and massage hut.
-It is also possible to rent snorkeling equipment although this is not the best spot for sea life.
+It is also possible to rent snorkelling equipment although this is not the best spot for sea life.

 One of the most beautiful beaches on the island.
-In fact it regularly appears as part of the islands tourism program.
+In fact, it regularly appears as part of the islands tourism program.
 It’s a perfect crescent of white sands, azure waters and verdant green hills.
 Its almost postcard perfect.
-There are a few snack shacks available as well as places to rent snorkeling gear.
+There are a few snack shacks available as well as places to rent snorkelling gear.
 Just south is the smaller, but no less stunning, Kenepa Chiki beach.
 Be warned though these beaches get very busy at the weekends.

 Playa Porto Mari

 For sea life enthusiasts this is the beach to snorkel from.
 Its has a unique double reef system.
 Look out for the artificial reef balls that were put in place to encourage reef growth.
 There are also some nice hiking trails nearby.

 If you need somewhere quieter to enjoy your time at the beach then head to Playa Kalki.
 It’s certainly quieter than the other beaches.
 This small cove is very popular for snorkelling and diving and has a roped-off area with floating platforms.
 There is a snack bar and dive shop present.